casutton/casutton.github.io/_posts/2018-07-07-logistic-tsunami.md

 [your brain on administration](http://science-professor.blogspot.com/2014/11/this-is-your-brain-on-administration.html).
-When you start doing too much administration, the tsunami starts to take over your unconscious mind, and the wonderful ideas that pop up start to be about how to phrase that sensitive email, instead of what to write your next paper about.
+When you start doing too much administration, the tsunami starts to take over your unconscious mind, and the wonderful ideas that pop up start to be about what you can spend a tiny slice of your grant budget on, or how to phrase that sensitive email, instead of what to write your next paper about.
 This is the most terrible danger.

 I have now delayed for too long the part of the blog where I explain my